electron-userland/electron-builder/multi-platform-build.md

 ### Provided Docker Images

-* `electronuserland/builder:base` — Required system dependencies.
-Not supposed to be used directly.
-* `electronuserland/builder:10` or `builder` — NodeJS 10 and required system dependencies.
+* `electronuserland/builder` or `electronuserland/builder:12` — NodeJS 10 and required system dependencies.
 Based on `builder:base`.
 Use this image if you need to build only Linux targets.
 * `electronuserland/builder:wine` — Wine, NodeJS 10 and required system dependencies.
 Based on `builder:10`.
 Use this image if you need to build Windows targets.
 * `electronuserland/builder:wine-mono` — Mono for Squirrel.Windows.
 Based on `builder:wine`.
 Use this image if you need to build Squirrel.Windows target.
 * `electronuserland/builder:wine-chrome` — `google-chrome-stable` and `xvfb` are available — you can use this image for headless testing of Electron application.
 Based on `builder:wine`.
+* `electronuserland/builder:base` — Required system dependencies.
+Not supposed to be used directly.